Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: CONCLUSION

-\section{Conclusion}
+\mr{Many attention calculation methods have been developed to explain models in other domains.
+For example, in CV domain, Selvaraju et al.~\cite{selvaraju2017grad} proposed to use the gradients of a convolutional neural network (CNN) to indicate the importance of each pixel in an image for a specific prediction.
+Similarly, Zhou et al.~\cite{zhou2016learning} used the global average pooling mechanism to calculate the importance of each region for CNN to classify an image correctly.
+Autonomous driving is another domain where the need for explainability is strong.
+For example, Zeiler et al.~\cite{zeiler2014visualizing} use deconvolution layers to understand how autonomous vehicles capture real-time image segments using CNNs.
+In another work, Chen et al.~\cite{chen2021interpretable} proposed a data-efficient policy learning approach called Semantic Predictive Control (SPC) that explains how perceived environmental states are mapped to actions.}

+\section{CONCLUSION}

 This paper presents an empirical study on attention alignment between LLM-based code generation models and human programmers.
-We curated the first programmer attention dataset by manually labeling the important words and phrases in the 164 programming tasks from HumanEval~\cite{chen2021codex}.
-We further implemented 12 attention calculation methods in three different categories to capture the attention of five SOTA LLM-based code generation models.
-Specifically, we investigated the alignment between the model's and the programmer's attention through a quantitative comparison with our programmer attention dataset, as well as a user study with 22 real programmers.
 Our results reveal that there is a consistent misalignment between LLMs' and programmers' attention.
-Among the 12 attention calculation methods, \textit{SHAP}, a perturbation-based method, produced the best alignment with programmer attention and was also the most preferred by user study participants.
+Among the 12 attention calculation methods, perturbation-based methods produced attention scores that were better aligned with human attention and were also more preferred by user study participants.
 Based on our study results, we further discuss several implications and future research opportunities for better interpretation and performance improvement of LLM-based code generation models.